As I did the last two days…

 There are primarily 2 American stories that pervade the American psyche with regards to racial equality.
 One story says that following the Civil War and the end of slavery under the leadership of President Lincoln, in addition to the period of Reconstruction, systemic racism gradually came to an end.
 Individual acts of racism happen from time to time in America, but systemic racism no longer exists and hasn’t existed for some time.
 Today, all Americans are generally treated equally.
 They have equal opportunity for economic success and equal protection under law.

 Another American story says that following Lincoln’s presidency and American Reconstruction, people of color, particularly black Americans, were consistently denied the freedoms and rights afforded to every American citizen under the US Constitution.
-Even basic freedoms like freedom of speech, freedom to assemble to petition the government, equal justice and equal protection under law.
-While slavery was technically abolished in the 1860’s under Lincoln, new expressions and forms of systemic racism have continued, both in northern and southern states.
+Even basic freedoms like freedom of speech, freedom to assemble to petition the government, equal justice and equal protection under law have been denied.
+This storyline also asserts that while slavery was technically abolished in the 1860’s under Lincoln, new expressions and forms of systemic racism have continued, both in northern and southern states.
 In the south, states discriminated against black people through debt peonage in the sharecropping system, Jim Crow laws, voter oppression laws and the Ku Klux Klan.
 In the northern states, black Americans intent on purchasing a home were cheated through bad loans and contract sales.
 Cities and states engaged in redlining, a legalized form of discrimination where loan lenders did not give loans to those in redlined neighborhoods.
-The civil rights movement beginning in the 1950’s and 60’s attempted to address these grave inequities that people of color faced.
-This short summary doesn’t even touch on the grave inequalities faced by Mexican Americans, Asian Americans and Native Americans.
+The civil rights movement, beginning in the 1950’s and 60’s, attempted to address these grave inequities that people of color faced.
+This short summary doesn’t even touch on the grave injustices faced by Mexican Americans, Asian Americans & Pacific Islanders and Native Americans.

 Black people in the Criminal Justice System